1. Why do some Californians want to recall Newsom?

 He was the first governor to order a statewide shutdown and was initially lauded for keeping infections relatively low.
 But a series of on-again, off-again stay-at-home orders tried the patience of California residents and business owners.
 Reports last November of Newsom attending a lobbyist’s birthday dinner at a luxury restaurant with about 12 other people, maskless, didn’t help his public image.
 (He called attending that dinner “a mistake.”)
 His approval rating dropped to 46% in January from 64% in September, according to the Institute of Governmental Studies at the University of California, Berkeley.
 A more recent poll by the institute, conducted in late April and early May, found 36% of registered voters supporting a recall of Newsom, with 49% opposed.

 3. When would the recall vote be held?

-Most likely in the closing months of 2021.
-Lieutenant Governor Eleni Kounalakis will set the date now that the secretary of state’s office has confirmed that the recall petition drive collected the required 1.49 million valid signatures.
+Lieutenant Governor Eleni Kounalakis set a date of Sept.
+14 after the secretary of state’s office confirmed that the recall petition drive collected the required 1.49 million valid signatures.

 4. How would a recall election work?

 Voters would see two questions on the ballot.
 First, they would answer whether Newsom should be removed from office.
 Those who choose “yes” could then check the name of one of the candidates seeking to replace him.

 In a statement of opposition included by law on the recall petition, Newsom warned that “this unwarranted recall effort” is “being pushed by political extremists supporting President Trump’s hateful attacks on California.”
 His new anti-recall campaign website calls his opponents “anti-vaxxers, QAnon conspiracy theorists, anti-immigrant activists and Trump supporters.”